oygx210/ANDY/README.md

 For <Swing>: Run Modeling and Simulation in [SwingBar.m].

 ## Updates
-Future updates will be made consistantly.
+Future updates will be made consistantly to improve calculation efficiency and include analytical tools.

+Next Update (Expected before April 23th) Preview:
+Faster Symbolic Modeling - No longer not require the matlab 'simplify' function during the generation of dynamics, which greatly reduced calculation time and improves system.
+Add Example of a Float Based 3D Quadruped Model.